All Episodes

 Eastern.

-And then when I go to kick, then I do the commentaries and you know whatever videos are going around and these type of things.
+And then when I go to kick, then I do the commentaries and, you know, whatever videos are going around and these type of things.

 And guys, here's this channel right here, man.

-Uh, let's help him get to 30,000 subscribers.
+Let's help him get to 30,000 subscribers.

-Uh, let me move my face out the way.
+Let me move my face out the way.

-Uh my bad, because I'm sharing screen right now.
+My bad because I'm sharing screen right now.

-Here's this channel right here, guys.
+Here's his channel right here, guys.

 He's everywhere.